Brad Wheal

-Bradley Thomas James Wheal (born 28 August 1996) is a cricketer who plays for Hampshire and has been called up to represent Scotland.
+Bradley Thomas James Wheal (born 28 August 1996) is a South African-born Scottish cricketer who has played for the Scotland national cricket team since 2016.
 He is a right-handed fast medium bowler who bats right-handed.
+He has also played for several sides in English county cricket.

-He made his One Day International debut for Scotland against the Hong Kong in the 2015–17 ICC World Cricket League Championship on 26 January 2016.
+Wheal made his One Day International debut for Scotland against Hong Kong in the 2015–17 ICC World Cricket League Championship on 26 January 2016.
 He made his Twenty20 International debut for Scotland against Hong Kong on 30 January 2016.

 Early life

 Wheal was born in Durban, South Africa, on 28 August 1996 to a Scottish mother.
 He attended Clifton School in Durban, where he matriculated in December 2014.
 He began his cricketing career with the Kwazulu-Natal youth teams, where he played up to under-19 level.
 He also represented the province in youth field hockey.
 While playing under-19 cricket, he was spotted by Hampshire coach Dale Benkenstein, who is also an assistant coach with the Dolphins in Durban.